There is strong scientific evidence that following a few simple steps can reduce the chance of Sudden Infant Death Syndrome (SIDS).

 However, when the cause of death of a child that is less than 12 months old remains unknown, it is generally classified as Sudden Infant Death Syndrome (SIDS).

 Worldwide, SIDS accounted for about 15,000 infant deaths in 2013, down from 22,000 during 1990.
 In the US, SIDS counted for nearly 1,500 deaths that year.

-The most common age at which SIDS occurs is between 2 and 4 months old, with more than 90 percent of SIDS deaths occurring in children less than 6 months old.
+The most common age at which SIDS occurs is between 2 to 4 months, with more than 90 percent of SIDS deaths occurring in children less than 6 months old.

-Sadly, the number of infant deaths happening in American homes is all too high — an average of 3,600 infants die yearly in the United States.
+Sadly, the number of infant deaths occurring in American homes is all too high — an average of 3,600 infants die yearly in the United States.
 1Sudden Unexpected Infant Death and Sudden Infant Death Syndrome – CDC

 What Is SUID?

 SUID is another acronym often seen while researching SIDS, though its meaning is a bit less specific.
 The CDC coined the term SUID, or Sudden Unexplained Infant Death, for use as a broad term encompassing all sudden deaths in infants.

 It is important to note, however, that this is not always how the term is used.
 In some cases, if a medical examiner performs a thorough post-mortem examination but cannot make an official ruling as to whether SIDS or accidental suffocation was the cause of death, the term SUID is sometimes used.

-There are three main causes of infant suffocation, soft bedding usually in adult beds (69 percent), overlaying of an adult on the child (19 percent), and wedging between two surfaces such as the wall and a mattress (12 percent).
-Each of these suffocation deaths is preventable.
+There are three main causes of infant suffocation: soft bedding, usually in adult beds (69%), overlaying of an adult on the child (19%) and wedging between two surfaces, such as the wall and a mattress (12%).
+All of these suffocation deaths is preventable.

-Though their activity level while awake may make things feel differently, your little one sleeps a great deal of the time — in fact, they spend most of their day asleep.
+Though their activity level while awake may make things appear different, your little one actually sleeps a great deal of the time — in fact, they spend most of their day asleep.

-According to SleepFoundation.org, babies up to 3 months old spend between 14 and 17 hours asleep for every 24 hours.
-(3) By the time they are 4 to 11 months old, the average sleeping time drops to between 12 and 16 hours.
+According to SleepFoundation.org., babies up to 3 months old spend between 14 and 17 hours asleep every 24 hours.
+By the time they are 4 to 11 months old, the average sleeping time drops to between 12 and 16 hours.

 Babies who sleep very soundly are less able to naturally rouse and wake if something goes wrong.
 If they are sleeping on their stomach, an unsafe position for young babies, there is a good chance that they can rebreathe air.

 As such, it’s important to recalibrate your thinking to acknowledge your child’s frequent wake-ups and instinct to rouse themselves as an indicator of good sleep health.
 Statistics prove that an easily roused baby is a safer baby.

-Adults repeat a 90 to a 100-minute cycle of the circadian rhythm, the internal mechanism found in the hypothalamus which controls human sleep.
-This rhythm moves from light to deep to REM (Rapid Eye Movement) sleep.
+Adults repeat a 90 to 100-minute cycle of the circadian rhythm, the internal mechanism found in the hypothalamus which controls human sleep.
+This rhythm moves from light to deep, to REM (Rapid Eye Movement) sleep.

-They arouse for a short while at different times of the night.
+They arouse for short periods at different times of the night.
 Their sleep cycle consists of REM, transitional sleep, then quiet sleep.

-Adults spend about 20 percent of sleep in REM, while newborns spend about half their sleeping time in the REM stage.
+Adults spend about 20% of sleep in REM, while newborns spend about half their sleeping time in the REM stage.
 When we are in REM, we usually don’t move much at all.

 During the transitional phase of sleep, babies frequently move, vocalize, or even open their eyes.
 Parents often mistakenly interpret these signals as wakefulness.

 It’s wise to wait five minutes in order to see if your little one is actually waking up, rather than rousing them from sleep unnecessarily, as it’s best for infants not to fully wake during transitional sleep in order to preserve their sleep cycle.

-Of course, there are strategies parents can use to help their babies become better sleepers 4Baby sleep patterns: An evidence-based guide – Parenting Science.
-Light cues are crucial to learning when to sleep and when to wake.
+Of course, there are strategies parents can use to help their babies become better sleepers.
+4Baby sleep patterns: An evidence-based guide – Parenting Science Light cues are crucial to learning when to sleep and when to wake.

-While it’s understandable for a working parent to want to convert that all-important after dinner restful period into playtime to make up for a missed day, it’s best for your baby to get the sleep they need at an appropriate hour.
+While it’s understandable for a working parent to want to convert that all-important after-dinner restful period into playtime to make up for a missed day, it’s best, for your baby’s sake, to get the sleep they need at an appropriate hour.

 A, B, C: Alone, Back, and Crib

-Baby should always sleep alone.
+The baby should always sleep alone.

-Baby should sleep on their back.
+A baby should sleep on its back.

-Baby should always sleep in a crib.
+The baby should always sleep in a crib.